Aquatic-Food-Composition-Database/aquatic_foods_nutrient_database/README.md

 ### *Extracting and cleaning FCT data*

 These scripts extracted and/or cleaned the FCT data from national and internatioanl databases as needed.
 Databases included here include all FCT databases that were available online in machine-readeable formats (e.g., .csv).
 We intend to continue to build on this set as more databases become available.
-Note that a number of FCTs were previously compiled as part of a previous project (cite Chris??), so the scripts and descriptions included in the table below pertain only to the tables added as part of this project.
+Note that a number of FCTs were previously compiled as part of a previous project (**Chris: what should we cite for the original 'GENuS-FISH' data, the 2016 nature paper??**), so the scripts and descriptions included in the table below pertain only to the tables added as part of this project.

 | Script | Description |
 | --- | --- |